Death Valley National Park is one of extremes.

 Lee Flats: Enjoy the beautiful Joshua Trees right along Highway 190.
 Also, take time to drive down Saline Valley Road towards Hunter Mountain and Hidden Valley to enjoy more Joshua Trees.

 Father Crowley Vista: This scenic viewpoint is located just inside the park’s west boundary.
 You can walk the easy 1-mile round trip track east of the parking lot for a grand vista of the salt valley and northern Panamint Valley.

 The vista is a great place for sunset pictures as the setting sun highlights the colors in the rocks.

 Where to Stay in Death Valley

 For a convenient starting point to explore Death Valley, I recommend camping or lodging at the Furnace Creek area for all or part of your stay.

-Get a good night’s sleep before beginning, and be ready for day one of this Death Valley itinerary
+Wherever you stay, get a good night’s sleep before beginning, and be ready for day one of this Death Valley itinerary!